Things to do in Rome

 3The Cross

-A large wooden cross is erected in the interior of the Colosseum.
-It was placed there by Pope John Paul II in 2000, to commemorate all the Christian martyrs.
+Inside the Colosseum, a large wooden cross was erected by Pope John Paul II in 2000 to commemorate all the Christian martyrs.

 colosseum